wur-bioinformatics/introduction-to-bioinformatics/week3.md

 _Questions:_

-a.
-Why are the LnL values so different among character sets (deletion treatments) but not among models?
+1. Why are the LnL values so different among character sets (deletion treatments) but not among models?
-b.
-Why don’t we just go straight to the most complex model, surely that one would fit any data set best?
+2. Why don’t we just go straight to the most complex model, surely that one would fit any data set best?

 In order to visualise your IQ-TREE ML tree with bootstrap values on, use **iTOL** as explained above in Assignment I.
 Go to iTOL and open and upload the `.contree` file you downloaded in the .zip file from the IQ-TREE webserver.